 More like this

-Given the scientific evidence behind keeping your baby lying flat in a pushchair, we’d strongly recommend only using a completely lie-flat base for regular use – either via a carrycot or a 180° flat recline.
+Given the scientific evidence behind keeping your newborn baby lying flat in a pushchair, we’d strongly recommend only using a completely lie-flat base for regular use – either via a carrycot or a 180° flat recline.

 Do I need to buy a carrycot?

-Of course, a carrycot can come at an additional cost – prices vary from £100 to over £250.
+Of course, a carrycot can come at an extra cost – prices vary from £100 to over £250.
 And once your baby has grown out of it (from around 6 months), you’ll need room at home to store it.

 What else should I look out for when buying a newborn pushchair?